cds-snc/gc-articles/README.md

 **IMPORTANT**: The tagged (i.e. v1.x.x) container needs to finish building before the Release PR is merged.
 You can check via the Github actions tab.

-### 4) Visit Github and check the Pull Request that was created
+### 4) Visit Github and check the Release Pull Request that was created

-The automated deployment will happen after your PR is merged.
+The automated deployment will happen after this PR is merged.

 You can run the following script to poll the staging environment to see when the container has been deployed: